Roasted Beetroot Hummus

 Ingredients:

-- 300g or one bunch beetroots left whole, skins scrubbed
+• 300g organic beetroots left whole, skins scrubbed

 Beet Green Pesto

-- 3 tablespoons toasted sunflower seeds (toasting opt)
+• 3 tablespoons toasted sunflower seeds (toasting is optional but a good way to boost flavour)

 DUKKAH – see link